Free City of Frankfurt: Frankfurt as an important centre of transport and trade

 During the years in which Frankfurt was a "Free City", the traditional Frankfurt Trade Fair was of little importance.
 Nevertheless, Frankfurt rose to be one of the major centres for trade and finances in Europe.
 The most important banking house in Frankfurt belonged to the Rothschild family, who established banking and finance houses all over Europe.
-The only other banking house that was comparable to the Rothschild bank was the Christian-owned Bethmann bank.
+The only other banking house that was comparable to the Rothschild bank was the Christian-owned Bethmann Bank.
 Both of these banks dominated the trading of bonds for different European countries.

 There were several significant uprisings against plans to develop a Prussian Tariff Union because they threatened to undermine Frankfurt's role as a centre of transport and trade.
 In 1828 the city joined Middle Germany's trade association which was against Prussian activities.
-However, they were not able to prevent their neighbouring city, Hessen-Darmstadt, from joining the region under which the Prussian Tax was implemented.
-After the founding of Germany's Customs Union in 1834 of which Nassau also became a member, Frankfurt was the only city that was not part of Prussian Customs Union, in contrast to the surrounding area.
+However, they were not able to prevent their neighbouring state, the Grand Duchy of Hesse, from joining the customs union.
+After the founding of Germany's Customs Union in 1834 of which Nassau also became a member, Frankfurt was the only city that was not part of the Customs Union, in contrast to the surrounding area.
 Within a short period of time, trade in Frankfurt had been dramatically reduced.
 Meanwhile, the trade of neighbouring cities, like Offenbach, Höchst and Bockenheim, flourished.
-In 1836 the free city of Frankfurt was the last one to join the German Customs Union.
+In 1836 the Free City of Frankfurt was the last one to join the German Customs Union.